Adak Island Logistics

 Not all of the lodging options offer internet access.
 The Adak/Aleutian Experience does.

-Check with your landlord for internet availablity.
+Check with your landlord for internet availability.

 Telephone